Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model: LMG Hamiltonian and the Floquet protocol

-We consider the LMG model desribing $N$ qubits in the presence of all-to-all interactions, and subjected to a transverse field, described by the Hamiltonian \ba H_{LMG} = -2 \frac{J}{N} S_{z}^{2} - 2 h S_{x}, ~~~~ 0 < t < \tau. \ea Here, $J$ denotes the overall (infinite-range) coupling strength, and $h$ denotes the strength of on-site potentials.
-The above model shows a $\mathbb{Z}_2$ symmetry breaking transition at $h = J$, and as shown in Ref. \cite{russomanno17floquet}, supports a DTC phase in the presence of a periodic modulation given by
+where the collective spin operators are $S_\alpha = \sum_i \sigma^\alpha_i /2$ with $\alpha = x,y,z$ and $\sigma^\alpha_i$ are the Pauli matrices.
+Here, $J$ denotes the overall (infinite-range) coupling strength, and $h$ denotes the strength of on-site potentials.
+Here we restrict ourselves to the spin sector with $S=N/2$.
+The above model shows a $\mathbb{Z}_2$ symmetry breaking for $J>h$, and supports a DTC phase in the presence of a periodic modulation given by \cite{russomanno17floquet}

-Here $\delta \ll 1$ denotes the strength of a weak degenracy-lifting field, which ensures proper initialization in a localized ground state with negative values of $S_z$, and $H_{2}$ implements an instantaneous, global rotation (kick) by an angle $\phi$ about the $x$-axis.
-The choice $\phi = \pi$ generates persistent period-doubling oscillations—a hallmark of discrete time crystals—when the system is prepared in a symmetry-broken ground state.
+where $\delta \ll 1$ denotes the strength of a weak field of degeneracy lifting, which ensures proper initialisation in a localized ground state with negative values of $S_z$, and $H_{2}$ implements an instantaneous global rotation (kick) by an angle $\phi$ about the $x$-axis.
+For simplicity, we set $J=1$ and $\delta = 10^{-5}$.
+The choice $\phi = \pi$ generates persistent period-doubling oscillations - a hallmark of DTCs - when the system is prepared in a symmetry-broken ground state.
 The perfect $\pi$-kick swaps the two degenerate symmetry-broken ground states.
-For simplicity, we set $J=1$ and fix $\delta = 10^{-5}$.
-To study the stability of period doubling, we consider imperfect spin flips by choosing
+However to study the stability of period doubling, we consider imperfect spin flips by choosing

 where $\epsilon$ quantifies the deviation from a perfect $\pi$-kick.
 Finally, we can write the one-period Floquet operator as

 such that the state after $n$ periods is